dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2020-11-08-Hinduism-And-Celibacy.md

 header:
      teaser: /assets/images/wiapost/5140-Hinduism-And-Celibacy.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Hinduism And Celibacy](/assets/images/wiapost/5140-Hinduism-And-Celibacy.jpg)

-## Hinduism And Celibacy
+# Hinduism And Celibacy

-Namaste,

 In Christianity, what is the biggest sin of Adam and Eve?
 They ate the fruit of knowledge.
 The Forbidden fruit.